NikhilJha42/eng110-devops/README.md

 - Collaboration
 - Efficient deployment
 - Optimisation of software development
-- Improve business value
+- Improve the business value

 ## Four Pillars of DevOps

 - Ease of use
-- Flexibile
+- Flexible
 - Robust
 - Cost-effective